 - Perovskites are projected to be a game-changer in future solar technology but currently suffer from a short operational lifespan and drops in efficiency when scaled up to a larger size

 - Scientists have improved the stability and efficiency of solar cell modules by mixing the precursor materials with ammonium chloride during fabrication

-- The perovskite active layer in the improved solar modules are thicker and have larger grains, with fewer defects
+- The perovskite active layer in the improved solar modules is thicker and has larger grains, with fewer defects